AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/use-inactivity-filters-in-a-smart-list.md

 ---
 # Use Inactivity Filters in a Smart List {#use-inactivity-filters-in-a-smart-list}

-Did you know you can look for people in a Smart List who *didn't* do something?
+Did you know you can look for people in a Smart List who _didn't_ do something?
 Check out these inactivity filters.

-1. Go to **Marketing Activities**.
+1. Go to **[!UICONTROL Marketing Activities]**.

    ![](assets/login-marketing-activities-3.png)

-1. Select the smart list you want to edit, then click the **Smart List** tab.
+1. Select the Smart List you want to edit, then click the **[!UICONTROL Smart List]** tab.

    ![](assets/smartlist-choose.png)